Woodjack/SimplyGetMongo/README.md

 			To download:     pip install tornado
 2) open 'SimplyGetMongo-server.py'
 3) change the pymongo.Connection parameters if you're not using a local mongo instance
-4) update the database name to your desired database name on code-line 27
+4) update the database name to your desired database name on code-line 27 and database collection name on line 47
 5) update the query handler if you want anything fancy
 6) save the file
 7) load a terminal, go to the file directory and type:  python SimplyGetMongo-server.py